open-contracting/standard/standard/standard.md

 </div>

 ### A note on framework contracts
 Many public procurements take place under framework agreements, or standing arrangements.
 These help facilitate routine purchasing.
 Suppliers are pre-approved to provide a list of goods or services.
 In this case, there are typically multiple contracts under a given award.
 The contracting record will need to allow for repeating sections of information where its necessary to represent the information.

 ##Contracting releases: notices and amendments
 The contracting record is formed and updated through releases, which are either notices and amendments.
-There are four types of notice:
+There are three types of notice:

 -   Tender notice
 -   Award notice
 -   Contract notice
--   Termination notice

 A notice signifies the commencement of a new phase of the contracting process.
 After a new phase has been commenced, amendments may be issued